Radiologic Sciences Advising Guide

 How to Major in Radiologic Sciences

 Students will be placed in the pre-professional radiologic sciences major until admitted by the department into the professional component; this is generally during the summer term immediately prior to the applicant’s junior year.
-South’s Radiologic Sciences program follows a cohort model which admits new students each fall term.
+South’s Radiologic Sciences program follows a cohort model which admits new students for each fall term.

 Academic Plan